jfairbank/elm-demos/02-star-wars/README.md

-# 02 - Simple Voting App
+# 02 - Star Wars

-This second app is a simple app that allows voting on two different options.
+This second app is a simple app that allows searching for Star Wars characters.
 Source code is available in `src/`.
 To run the demo follow these instructions:

 ### Installation